 1973

-Mauldin High School was built.
+Mauldin High School is built.

 1979